Poppy Seed Dressing

 - Creamy poppyseed dressing.
 To make this dressing cream-based rather than oil-based, simply replace the olive oil with 1/2 cup mayo or plain Greek yogurt or a combination of the two.

 If you try this poppy seed dressing recipe, let me know!
 Leave a comment and if your family loves it as much as mine does, be sure to give it a five star ⭐️ rating!
 Also, tag @kimscravings on Instagram with a picture of your creation.
-It’s so fun to see what you’re cooking!
-Be sure to subscribe to our mailing list to receive more healthy delicious recipes straight to your inbox.
+Subscribe to our mailing list to receive more delicious recipes straight to your inbox.

 Poppy Seed Dressing